OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### `decimals`

-Returns the decimals places of the token.
+Returns the number of decimals the token uses - e.g. 8 means to divide the token amount by 100000000 to get its user representation.

 Parameters: None.